bodomain/notes/README.md

-Personal Notes about everything and nothing.
+My personal Notes about everything and nothing.